-The course fees are the equivalent of US$ 200.
-Proceeds go to our current cause.
+The course deposit is the equivalent of US$ 20.

 A new batch will start as soon as 10 participants sign up.

-We invite students of theatre to apply for internships of between two to three months.
+We invite students of theatre (of any age) to apply for internships of between two to three months.
 Those new to digital and phygital the@tre can learn by earning at least $200 per project.